sag-gov-integration-unit/webmethods-container-deployments/docker/wm_mft/README.md

  - My WebMethods Server (MWS)
  - Postgres DB

+## Requirements

+1) Get Access to the "sag-gov-integration-unit" container registry to get pre-built containers for MWS, MFT, DB Configurator... or build your own
+2) Run all commands from this directory (due to volumes path mapping)
+3) Make sure you save a valid licenses in "licensing" directory:
+ - Microservice Runtime
+   - expected filename: "./licensing/msr-licenseKey.xml"
+ - MFT Server
+   - expected filename: "./licensing/mftserver-licenseKey.xml"
+ - MFT SerGatewayver
+   - expected filename: "./licensing/mftgateway-licenseKey.xml"

 ## Start the stack

 NOTE: On first start, it's best to start the stack in controlled order so all the assets are created correctly